2014 – 2015

 West Chester’s orientation programs are designed to introduce new students to the University and acquaint them with the academic, student services, and social aspects of college life.
 Attendance at orientation is mandatory for all freshmen and for those students transferring with 59 credits or less.

-Outreach efforts include participation in Weeks of Welcome, Freshman Interest Groups, and Family Day.
-The staff from New Student Programs are available to serve as a resource and help incoming students, both first year and transfer, make a successful transition to West Chester University.
+Outreach efforts include participation in Welcome Week, New Student Program efforts, and Family Day.
+The staff from New Student Programs are available to serve as a resource and help incoming students, both first-year and transfer, make a successful transition to West Chester University.

 The Office of New Student Programs is located in 202 Lawrence Center, 610-436-3305.

 West Chester University is concerned about the safety and welfare of all campus members and is committed to providing a safe and secure environment.
 Campus security is the responsibility of the University’s Department of Public Safety.
 Because no campus is isolated from crime, the University has developed a series of policies and procedures to ensure that every possible precautionary measure is taken to protect members of the University community while they are on campus.
-A full explanation of the University’s security policies and procedures, as well as additional pertinent information, appears in a publication called “Your Safety Is Our Concern,” which is available on the Web at http://www.wcupa.edu/dps/PDF/Clery.pdf.
-A printed copy may also be requested from the Department of Public Safety.
+A link to the annual security and fire safety report is available on the web at http://www.wcupa.edu/dps/pdf/Clery.pdf?10012013/.
+Printed copies are also available upon request from the Department of Public Safety.

 In an emergency, the University will communicate key information as quickly and to as many people as possible using the following communication channels: